JohanesB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 4: a function that prints a string, in reverse, followed by a new line
+task 5: a function that reverses a string.